Skip to content

 229

-""" GSHA - Global Spherical Harmonic Analysis
+Global Spherical Harmonic Synthesis.

 Args:

-lmax (int, optional): maximum degree of development.
-Defaults to -9999.
+n (int, optional): Degree of harmonics.
+Defaults to -9999 (lmax).

 Returns: